 Maintenance of fluid pressure is critical in factories.
 While high fluid pressure can result in the bursting of pipes, low fluid pressure can create irregular fluid storage and transportation.
 Having a pressure regulation system can solve that problem.
 It can alert us of the rising and falling pressure with respect to the threshold pressure level.
 So today, you will learn to make a smart pressure system that monitors pressure and alerts you when any undesired pressure variation is detected.
 Let’s start the project by collecting the following components

-First, add the library for HX710b air pressure sensor and download its .zip file.
-Then go to the Sketch menu, add its .zip file, select the correct HX710 lib and add it to Arduino.
+First, add the library for the HX710b air pressure sensor and download its .zip file.
+Then go to the Sketch menu, add its .zip file, select the correct HX710 lib, and add it to Arduino.

-Note that the project utilises Raspberry Pi 2040 chip and Arduino by default.
+Note that the project utilizes Raspberry Pi 2040 chip and Arduino by default.
 Therefore, go to the Preferences menu and add the following URLs:

-To begin coding, first, initialise the library and then define the pins for DATA and CLOCK lines for the sensor.
-Here, 0 and 1 pns are used for SCL and DA.
+To begin coding, first, initialize the library and then define the pins for DATA and CLOCK lines for the sensor.
+Here, 0 and 1 pins are used for SCL and DA.

 Connect the components as shown in the circuit diagram.
 Join the sensor input to the fluid pipe for which you want to monitor the pressure and power the sensor using a battery or USB cable.
 You are now ready to use the completed device for monitoring and getting necessary alerts.